News Digest

 Journal Paper on “Content Slicing” and Low-Code Solutions for Engaging Classrooms

 A followup paper on the big changes that the pandemic brought to our online teaching, with a description of the low code tools that power a “ZEAL” (Zoom-Enhanced Active Learning) approach.
 Includes thoughts on adapting “flipped” learning to use in university settings, a borrowing of the notion of “horizontal slicing” and “vertical slicing” from software development, and why visually attractive materials (DX) are especially important online.
-Full paper coming soon in PUPIL: International Journal of Teaching, Education and Learning.
+Get the full paper from the link on ResearchGate or on the Docens Series web site.

 Short Paper on LangChain and Pinecone Databases in Education